38 Free or Cheap Summer Activities for Kids

 - Learn origami.
 Make birds, animals and various objects.

 - Plant trees in the backyard.

 - Play musical instruments like guitar and piano.
-Get a cheap, used beginners instrument from Craigslist or a yard sale.
+Get a cheap, used beginner instrument from Craigslist or a yard sale.

 - Paint old boots, belts and other leather with acrylic colors.

 - Join a local recreational center, like the YMCA, which offers affordable memberships and plenty of programs.

 - Make snow cones out of crushed ice.
 Add different flavors and serve friends.

 - Tour a nearby factory, such as a chocolate factory or tea factory.